freeCodeCamp/guide/src/pages/react/index.md

 ---
 ## React

-React is a JavaScript library for building user interfaces.
+React is a JavaScript library for building user interfaces and created by Facebook.

 It's declarative: React uses a declarative paradigm that makes it easier to reason about your application.
 It's efficient: React computes the minimal set of changes necessary to keep your DOM up-to-date.
 And it's flexible: React works with the libraries and frameworks that you already know.